Prasenjit-Sahoo18/Presenjit_Portfolio/README.md

 npx gh-pages -d dist
 ```

-Add `base: '/repo-name/'` to `vite.config.ts` if deploying to a subdirectory.
+If deploying to a subdirectory, configure the appropriate `base` path in `vite.config.ts`.

 ---